2012 Workshop on Transforming Humiliation and Violent Conflict

 Evelin Gerda Lindner, Medical Doctor, Clinical and Social Psychologist, Ph.D.
 (Dr. med.), Ph.D.
 (Dr. psychol.), Organizer of the HumanDHS Conferences, Supporting the Local Conveners

 Evelin Gerda Lindner is the Founding President of the Human Dignity and Humiliation Studies (HumanDHS) network and initiator of the World Dignity University initiative.
 She is a transdisciplinary social scientist and humanist who holds two Ph.D.s, one in medicine and one in psychology.
 In 1996, she designed a research project on the concept of humiliation and its role in genocide and war.
 German history served as starting point.
 She is the recipient of the 2006 SBAP Award and 2009 "Prisoner’s Testament" Peace Award.
 She is affiliated with the Columbia University Conflict Resolution Network (CU-CRN), which was superseded, in 2009, by the Advanced Consortium on Cooperation, Conflict, and Complexity (AC4) at Columbia University, New York.
-She is also affiliated with the University of Oslo, Norway, with its Centre for Gender Research, and with its Department of Psychology (folk.uio.no/evelinl/), furthermore, with the Maison des Sciences de l'Homme in Paris.
+She is also affiliated with the University of Oslo, Norway, with its Department of Psychology since 1997, periodically also its Center for Gender Research and its Norwegian Centre for Human Rights, and, furthermore, with the Maison des Sciences de l'Homme in Paris since 2001.
 Lindner is teaching globally, including in South East Asia, the Middle East, Australia, Africa, and other places globally. [read more]

 Linda M. Hartling, Ph.D., Social Psychologist, Organizer of the HumanDHS Conferences, Supporting the Local Conveners